AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/README.md

 The code for this function is available [here](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/lambda_function1.py).

 ### Transform and Load to S3 Golden
 The Lambda function `transformation-convert-to-csv-s3golden-lambdafunction` performs data transformation and loads the processed data into the S3 Golden bucket.
-Here's how it works:
+Here’s how it works:
 1. **Trigger**: This function is triggered by S3 events from the S3 Silver bucket (Intermediate Zone).
 2. **Waiter**: It waits for the object to be available in the source bucket before proceeding.
 3. **Download and Transform**: It retrieves the JSON object, converts it to a Pandas DataFrame, selects specific columns, and then converts the DataFrame to CSV format.